nikohoffren/smart-meeting-scheduler/README.md

 To install the Smart Meeting Scheduler Chrome Extension, follow these steps:

+1. Visit the [Chrome Web Store](https://chrome.google.com/webstore) and search for "Smart Meeting Scheduler".
+2. Click on the "Add to Chrome" button next to the extension.
+3. Confirm the installation by clicking "Add extension" in the pop-up window.
+4. Once installed, you will see the Smart Meeting Scheduler extension icon in the toolbar of your Chrome browser.

+For a manual installation or for development purposes, you can load the extension from a local directory:

 1. Clone the repository or download the source code.
 2. Open the Chrome browser and navigate to `chrome://extensions`.
 3. Enable Developer Mode by toggling the switch at the top right corner of the page.